There is a lot of talk about AI right now. Most of it sounds smart. Most of it is wrong.

 “Do we have a process that’s already consistent enough to benefit from automation?”

-If the answer is no, you don’t need AI yet.
+If the answer is no, you do not need AI yet.
 You need process design.

 2. The Privacy Problem Nobody Talks About

-A lot of companies don’t trust ChatGPT or other public tools with internal data.
-And honestly, they’re right to be cautious.
+A lot of companies do not trust ChatGPT or other public tools with internal data.
+And honestly, they are right to be cautious.

-Most people don’t realize that the consumer versions of these models may use your prompts and files to improve the system unless you opt out.
-The enterprise and API versions don’t train on your data—but most teams don’t know which version they’re using.
+Most people do not realize that the consumer versions of these models may use your prompts and files to improve the system unless you opt out.
+The enterprise and API versions do not train on your data, but most teams do not know which version they are using.

-When you’re dealing with contracts, patient records, or client data, you can’t afford to be casual about where that information goes.
+When you are dealing with contracts, patient records, or client data, you cannot afford to be casual about where that information goes.
 You need to know three things:

-If your AI vendor can’t answer those clearly, that’s a problem.
+If your AI vendor cannot answer those clearly, that is a problem.

-The smarter approach is private infrastructure—a cloud-hosted model inside your own environment, encrypted, isolated, and trained only on your material.
-Think of it as your own internal ChatGPT that doesn’t share secrets with anyone.
+The smarter approach is private infrastructure: a cloud-hosted model inside your own environment, encrypted, isolated, and trained only on your material.
+Think of it as your own internal ChatGPT that does not share secrets with anyone.

-AI doesn’t need to be public to be powerful.
+AI does not need to be public to be powerful.
 It just needs to be yours.

 3. Experiment Smart, Not Loud

-What kills most AI projects isn’t the tech—it’s the lack of a defined problem.
+What kills most AI projects is not the tech: it is the lack of a defined problem.

-If you can’t name what success looks like before implementation, you’re just experimenting for the sake of saying you’re “doing AI.”
+If you cannot name what success looks like before implementation, you are just experimenting for the sake of saying you are “doing AI.”

 Start with something boring but measurable.
 Email follow-ups.
 Internal knowledge search.
 Contract summarization.
 If that works, expand it.
-If it doesn’t, you’ve learned cheaply.
+If it does not, you have learned cheaply.

 4. The Bottom Line

-AI can make your business faster, more efficient, and more consistent—if it’s deployed where it actually fits.
-If it’s not, it becomes another shiny object on the expense sheet.
+AI can make your business faster, more efficient, and more consistent -> if it is deployed where it actually fits.
+If it is not, it becomes another shiny object on the expense sheet.

 Before you invest a dime, ask yourself two things:

-2. Do we trust the environment we’re putting our data in?
+- Do we trust the environment we are putting our data in?

-If you can’t confidently answer both, slow down.
-AI isn’t going anywhere.
+If you cannot confidently answer both, slow down.
+AI is not going anywhere.